Couples boudoir photography is a great way to connect with that special someone in your life.

 Don’t forget to ask them if they have any questions for you or about couples boudoir photography in general – it’s important that they feel they can ask you anything and that you’ll be there to guide them through the experience.

 Another important thing is to set some boundaries – this applies to both parties.
-If you as a couple don’t want to get fully naked or don’t want your photographs to be public in the photographer’s portfolio, or there is something you don’t want to do – say it since the first meeting.
+If you as a couple don’t want to get fully naked or don’t want your photographs to be public in the photographer’s portfolio, or there is something you don’t want to do – say it in the first meeting.

 The same goes for you as a photographer.
 If there’s something that puts your integrity or your business reputation at risk or simply makes you uncomfortable, you should make it clear to the couple.